 Starting with the basic distribution in (1), Marani et al. (2021) transform it in a way that maintains a constant distribution of relative intensities but allows the arrival rate of epidemics to vary over time.
 This approach allows them to exploit the long historical record to precisely estimate the distribution of relative intensities, overcoming the challenge that large pandemics are a "black swan" event, requiring a long time series to achieve a reasonable sample of them.
 The authors then use the frequency of recent pandemics to estimate the general arrival rate of any epidemic above a threshold size under modern conditions.
 Most pandemics within a given time band will be small but occur with enough frequency to provide a good estimate of an overall arrival rate, which can be extrapolated to pandemics of any size under the assumption that the historical distribution of relative intensities has remained constant.

-Formally, Marani et al. (2021) transform equation (1) via the metastatistical extreme value distribution (MEVD), averaging the distribution of the maximum order statistic from n_t draws corresponding to the number of epidemics in year t.
-The resulting formula is where w is the width of the window of years under consideration.
-Equation (2) has a particularly
+Formally, Marani et al. (2021) transform Eq.
+(1) via the metastatistical extreme value distribution (MEVD), averaging the distribution of the maximum order